rlads2017G1/old-blog/_posts/2018-02-24-new_md_features.md

 ### kramdown Feature

-`{: something}` is a feature unique to kramdown syntax (the markdown syntax that Jekyll use).
+`{: something}` is a feature unique to kramdown syntax (the markdown syntax that used by Jekyll).
 It's very useful for making your markdown more powerful.
 The code (e.g. `{: .error}` above) works by attaching the class, `error` to the paragraph right above it (e.g. the paragraph, `Error Text.`, above `{: .error}`.
 For more information, take a look at this post, [Markdown Kramdown Tips & Tricks](https://about.gitlab.com/2016/07/19/markdown-kramdown-tips-and-tricks/#classes-ids-and-attributes){:target="blank}.

 ## Rounded Image